Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: families, couples, culture + beaches, car-free stays.

-Why stay: Historic center, Ponta da Piedade caves, beaches like Camilo/Dona Ana/Meia Praia, great tours (kayak, boat, dolphins).
+Why stay: Historic centre, Ponta da Piedade caves, beaches like Camilo, Dona Ana and Meia Praia, great tours (kayak, boat, dolphins).

 Stay zones: Old Town (walkable), Meia Praia (long sandy beach), Porto de Mós (family-friendly).